Undercurrent (Bill Evans and Jim Hall album): Cover and releases

-The front cover image for Undercurrent is Toni Frissell's photograph "Weeki Wachee Spring, Florida".
+The front cover image for Undercurrent is Toni Frissell's photograph "Weeki Wachee Spring, Florida", which Shadwick describes as "stunning".
 The album was originally released on United Artists, then reissued by Solid State in 1968.
 Later, the album was reissued on the Blue Note label; both Blue Note and United Artists Records have been part of the same catalog for many decades.
-The original LP and the first CD reissue featured a cropped, blue-tinted version, overlaid with the title and the Blue Note logo in white; but for the most recent (24-bit remastered) CD reissue, the image has been restored to its original black-and-white coloration and size, without lettering.
+The original LP and the first CD reissue in 1988 featured a cropped, blue-tinted version, overlaid with the title and the Blue Note logo in white; but for the 2002 24-bit remastered CD reissue, the image was restored to its original black-and-white coloration and size, without lettering.
+The CD reissues also include four bonus tracks, including alternate takes of "My Funny Valentine" and "Romain."